 A preliminary safety report shall be prepared before a facility may be constructed.
 A final safety report shall be prepared before the facility may be taken into operation.
 The content of the safety report is specified in the regulations.
-Before the facility may be constructed and taken into operation, the safety report shall be evaluated and approved by the Swedish Nuclear Power Inspectorate.
+Before the facility may be constructed and taken into operation, the safety report shall be evaluated and approved by SKI.
 The safety report shall subsequently be kept up-to-date.
+In the updating of the regulations it has been clarified that the safety report (SAR) shall reflect the plant as built, analysed and verified and show how the valid safety requirements are met.
+Plant modifications shall be assessed against conditions described in the SAR.
+It has further been clarified that all plant structures, systems and components of importance for the defence-in-depth shall be described in the SAR, not only the safety systems.
+New safety standards and practices, which have been assessed by the licensee and found applicable, shall be documented and inserted into the SAR as soon as corresponding modifications or other plant measures have been taken.
+A few additional requirements on the contents of the SAR have also been added.